timseed/m_message/readme.md

 ## Jenkins

-As I continue to explore Jenkins, I did make ine of the tests more complex than normal.
+As I continue to explore Jenkins, I did make one of the tests more complex than normal.

 We need to use a Sender and receiver at the same time.
 So I used the multiprocessing module - with a custom internal method.

+This is the multiprocessing test.

 ```python